algogz/questions/q/acloud-saa-test3.md

 ### Question 48:

+An EC2 instance retrieves a message from an SQS queue, begins processing the message, then crashes.
+What happens to the message?

 - A. When the message visibility timeout expires, the message becomes available for processing by other EC2 instances.
 - B. It remains in the queue in a locked state until the EC2 instance comes back online.